JustinWingChungHui/okKindred/README.rst

  ``python manage.py migrate``

-12. Follow instructions on PythonAnyWhere to set up your Web app and WSGI file https://help.pythonanywhere.com/pages/DeployExistingDjangoProject using the virtualenv we have just set up
+12. Follow instructions on PythonAnyWhere to set up your Web app and WSGI file https://help.pythonanywhere.com/pages/DeployExistingDjangoProject using the virtualenv we have just set up.

+13. In PythonAnywhere configure the static files.
+Set the URL ``/static/`` to point to directory ``~/okKindred/static/`` and URL ``/media/`` to point to directory ``~/media/okkindred/``

 Code Sections Overview